harishrb/fifa_kaggle/README.md

 Install missing dependencies using [pip](https://pypi.org/project/pip/).

 ## Dataset used
 FIFA 2018 World Cup dataset is used for this project.
-Dataset is freely available on Kaggle.
+Dataset is publicly available on Kaggle.
 Download the dataset from [Kaggle](https://www.kaggle.com/mathan/fifa-2018-match-statistics).

 ## Usage